bradonomics/bradonomics.com/_posts/2012-03-03-jeff-joslin-mma-journal.md

 description: Jeff Joslin talks about how and why to keep a journal for Brazilian Jiu-Jitsu and MMA training.
 category: Martial Arts
 facebook_image_path: '/images/jeff-joslin.jpg'
+read_next:
+  - title: A New Business Model for Brazilian Jiu-Jitsu
+    url: /bjj-business-model/
 ---

 <img class="pullright" src="/images/jeff-joslin.jpg">